AtanasVelev/SoccerDB/README.md

 # SoccerDB
-  A sample project that uses a publiv API with data about previous FIFA WC Tournaments
+  A sample project that uses a public API with data about previous FIFA WC Tournaments

 # Used technologies:
  - React JS(v16)